 Upside = no-commission NSW real estate agent

 At Upside, we’re not your typical NSW real estate agent.
 Our experienced property agents provide everything you’d expect from a real estate agency – including marketing, auction management, buyer negotiation, and more – but we never charge a commission on our services.
-Instead, we charge an all-inclusive fee of $8,900 for private treaty, and, if you choose to sell by auction, we simply pass on the auctioneer cost ($400-$700 depending on location and auctioneer) which is payable at settlement.
+Instead, we charge an all-inclusive fixed fee (no matter how much you sell for) which is payable at settlement.

 - How much are real estate agent fees and commissions in Victoria?